DogcraftNet/DogcraftPlugins/Dogcraft-Business.md

 ## Roles & Permission Matrix

 Each business has a fixed set of roles.
-The owner is implicit (determined by `businesses.owner_uuid`, not the employees table) and always has full permissions.
+The owner is determined by `businesses.owner_uuid` and always has full permissions regardless of any employee role they may also hold.
+The owner can also be hired as an employee (e.g. President) to receive a salary — their owner permissions always take precedence.
 Employees are assigned one of five roles.

 | Permission | Owner | President | VP | Treasurer | Secretary | Employee |
 |------------|:-----:|:---------:|:--:|:---------:|:---------:|:--------:|